robyftp/Tree/README.md

-## What do you call corn that joins the army?
-Kernel.
+## What did the ocean say to the shore?
+Nothing, it just waved.